-INDICATOR 1.A: Designs and incorporates developmentally appropriate evidence-based practices from research findings into services\
+INDICATOR 1.A: Designs and incorporates developmentally appropriate evidence-based practices from research findings into services

 Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Rarely identifies and/or utilizes evidence-based practices and resources to obtain relevant current research.
 Rarely designs and/or incorporates evidence-based practices into services, which are appropriately aligned to student and/or school needs.
 Demonstrates Limited understanding of developmental benchmarks and atypical development.
 Inconsistently identifies and/or utilizes resources of appropriate evidence-based practices to support the social, emotional and academic growth of students.
 Usually designs and incorporates evidence-based practices into services, which are appropriately aligned to student and/or school needs.
-Sometimes demonstrates an understanding of typical vs. atypical development to guide services.
 Consistently identifies and utilizes resources of appropriate evidence-based practices to support the social, emotional and academic growth of students.
 Consistently articulates rationale for recommendations and assessment decisions as a uniquely qualified SSP.
 Consistently designs and incorporates evidence-based practices into services, which are appropriately aligned to student and/or school needs, with attention given to student's culture, identity, race, and ethnicity.
 In addition to "Effective": Reports their own results to colleagues and supervisors to add to the discussion of evidence-based practices.
 (Continued on next page)

-Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Consistently demonstrates understanding of typical vs. atypical development to implement services.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Sometimes demonstrates an understanding of typical vs. atypical development to guide services.
+Consistently demonstrates understanding of typical vs. atypical